Nizhny Novgorod: Post-Soviet era

-The 800th anniversary of Nizhny Novgorod was celebrated on August 21, 2021.
+The 800th anniversary of Nizhny Novgorod was celebrated on 21 August 2021.
 It celebrated the history and the great people who came from the city.
 The climax of the celebration was the city's 800th Anniversary Gala Show.
 Natalia Vodianova gave a speech and Vladimir Putin was in attendance.
 The Central Bank of Russia issued commemorative coins to honor the 800th anniversary.

 Administrative and municipal status

-Nizhny Novgorod is the administrative center (capital) of Volga Federal District and Nizhny Novgorod Oblast.
+Nizhny Novgorod is the administrative centre (capital) of Volga Federal District and Nizhny Novgorod Oblast.
 Within the framework of administrative divisions, it is, together with one resort settlement and twelve rural localities, incorporated as the city of oblast significance of Nizhny Novgorod—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Nizhny Novgorod is incorporated as Nizhny Novgorod Urban Okrug.

 In December 2011, Marat Safin was elected to the Russian Parliament as a member of Vladimir Putin's United Russia Party, representing Nizhny Novgorod.